There are many forms of charitable donations, but only one is perfectly suited to startup founders

 Equity donations through The Upside Foundation are perfect for founders of companies that:

-Companies can join as early as at incorporation or as late as having raised hundreds of millions of dollars or having hundreds of employees.
+Companies can join early in their lifecycle (shortly following incorporation, during an incubator program, or when they are pre-revenue) or late (after raising hundreds of millions of dollars, having hundreds of employees, or while preparing for an acquisition or IPO).
 Companies can join from any industry, though the majority of member companies are tech-focused.

 There are a few easy steps to pledge a portion of your company equity to charity and become an Upside Member